monsoonmaelstrom/book2/book2.md

 “Shit.”
 He takes a breath.
 “Whatever.
 It doesn’t matter.
 Where’s Davy?”

 Now it’s my turn to take a breath.
 “Hazel’s gone too.
 That’s why I went to see your mother.
-Amelia saw her last night, and said Hazel told her that’s where she was going.
-Then she didn’t come back.
+Amelia was with Hazel last night, and said Hazel told her that’s where she was going.
+Then Hazel didn’t come back.
 Your mother said Iverson took her.
-She knew and she let it happen.”
+Alexandria knew and she let it happen.”

 “Fuck.
 So he has both of them.”